essalmiyassine/django/README.md

 ### `python manage.py migrate`

-Applies database migrations.
+To applies database migrations.
 Make sure to run this command after making changes to your models.

 ### `python manage.py makemigrations`

-Creates new migrations based on the changes you have made to your models.
+To creates new migrations based on the changes you have made to your models.

 ### `python manage.py shell`

-Starts a Python interactive shell with Django's settings and models loaded.
+To starts a Python interactive shell with Django's settings and models loaded.

 ## Installation